 Market researchers will use their smartphone or tablet to gather information from the field on inventory, pricing, promotions, and/or traffic.
 Some on-site work is needed, with the rest of the job being performed remotely.

 Social media marketing specialists may create marketing campaigns, develop social media strategies, and write marketing and social media content.

 Software developers can find jobs related to maintaining and updating applications, testing automation design, troubleshooting issues, updating documentation, and more.

 10. Web Designer

-Web designers are needed to help with the Jobs will require various program knowledge, such as CSS, WordPress, and jQuery.
+Web designers are needed to help with the design end of websites.
+Jobs will require various program knowledge, such as CSS, WordPress, and jQuery.

 11. WordPress Developer

 This common high-paying side job requires strong experience with the WordPress content management system to create and edit themes, set up and utilize plugins, and write code.